The Ultimate Guide To Community Management

 Discord has features to help you keep your community organized with their different chat channels, it allows voice or video calls, and public or private chats.
 Here are a couple beginner tips to help you manage your community on Discord:

-1. If you want to expand your pool of managers or moderators, choose people from your list of most active members.
+1. If you want to expand your pool of community managers or moderators, choose people from your list of most active members.
 This way, you know the people in charge of your community are truly passionate and knowledgeable about the space.

 2. Create rewards systems as an incentive to get people to increase engagement.